psychon-night/psychon-night/README.md

 - Kind-of interview: https://github.com/psychon-night/psychon-night/blob/main/wet_blanket_interview.md

-If you're against any of my fellow LGBTQ+ or furries, or anyone else typically harrased, you can _leave_.
-Like, _right now_, and never speak to me or them again.
+If you're against any of my fellow LGBTQ+ individuals or furries - or anyone, for that matter - you can _leave_.
 I'm dead serious, I _will not tolerate it_.
 This is going to be a safe space for _everybody_, weather you like it or not.
 Unless you can be accepting of everyone, you are not welcome here.